putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 By bouncing his weight on the pole, the lieutenant had managed to scoot the pole end right up to the edge of the box it was resting on.
 Just a bounce or two or three and he’d be free of at least that thing.
 He’d deal with the ropes next.
 And then deal with those things that had captured him.
 When he was back at the Imperial base he would lead a squad himself to see that they were eliminated.

 Any time he felt his will waiver, any time he doubted he’d work free, any time the pain just seemed too much, he would glance over at the body of his one-time squad leader field dressed like a side of nerf.
 Losing troopers under his command was normal for a lieutenant.
 But this?
 That was different.
 He wasn’t about to let himself end up like him.
-That alone got him thorough all the pain and exhaustion.
+That alone got him through all the pain and exhaustion.

 He heaved, and then heaved again.
 So close.
 He could feel the pole slipping off the box.